-- New Year’s Day: Maybe because people are known to stay up late on December 31 that shops that sell coffee sometimes have a free coffee offer on New Year’s Day.
-So be sure to look out for those before you ring in the New Year so you can use them the next day.
+- New Year’s Day: Many people are known to stay up late on December 31.
+That’s likely why coffee shops often offer free coffee on New Year’s Day.
+Be sure to look out for those deals before you ring in the New Year.
 Rumor has it that if you’re flying on Southwest Airlines on New Year’s Day, you can ask–and get–a free drink.

 - National Spaghetti Day: Italian restaurants are usually the ones offering free food for National Spaghetti Day.
 For example, Spaghetti Warehouse celebrated with Sunday dinner.

-- National Pancake Day: Expect restaurants known for their pancakes to offer some sort of free pancake deal on National Pancake Day.
+- National Pancake Day: Look for free pancake deals at pancake restaurants on National Pancake Day.
 In the past it has been a free short stack when you buy a short stack–something like that.

 - Valentine’s Day: Krispy Kreme often offers up some sort of free offer for Valentine’s Day.
 And Southwest Airlines, the “LUV” airline, gives out free drinks.

-- National Bagel Day: Bagel freebies for National Bagel Day often come in the form of a BOGO–buy one, get one free–offer.
+- National Bagel Day: Most bagel freebies are BOGO–buy one, get one free–offers.

-- Groundhog Day: Some restaurants will give you free food on Groundhog Day if If Punxsutawney Phil does not see his shadow.
+- Groundhog Day: Some restaurants will give you free food on Groundhog Day.
+This happens if Punxsutawney Phil does not see his shadow.
 So it’s Phil’s fault if there are no freebies this year.

 - Leap Day: Leap Day or February 29 happens only once every four years.
-The last leap day was 2012 and lots of restaurants rolled out Leap Day free food offers, including Caribou Coffee, McDonald’s and Subway.
-Here some of the freebies and deals for the 2016 Leap Year, including birthday freebies for Leap Day Babies, which I covered for Parade Magazine.
+On past Leap Days, restaurants Caribou Coffee, McDonald’s and Subway offered free food.
+Here are some of the freebies and deals for the 2016 Leap Year, which I covered for Parade Magazine.

-- IHOP National Pancake Day: Even though National Pancake Day happens in February, the IHOP chain has created its own holiday dedicated to this breakfast staple, with IHOP National Pancake Day this month.
+- IHOP National Pancake Day: Even though National Pancake Day happens in February, the IHOP chain has created its own holiday.
+It is dedicated to this breakfast staple, with IHOP National Pancake Day this month.
 In addition to deals on pancakes, IHOP uses this food holiday to raise money for good causes.